yike5460/awesome-notes/examples/container/README.md

 ### Detailed Steps

-1. Set up a Kubernetes cluster using a managed service like Amazon EKS or a self-managed cluster on EC2 spot instances to reduce costs compared to on-demand instances.[11]
+1. Set up a Kubernetes cluster using a managed service like Amazon EKS or a self-managed cluster on EC2 spot instances to reduce costs compared to on-demand instances.

-2. Install cert-manager on the cluster to manage TLS certificates for ARC.[8]
+2. Install cert-manager on the cluster to manage TLS certificates for ARC.

-3. Install actions-runner-controller (ARC) on the cluster using Helm.[5]
+3. Install actions-runner-controller (ARC) on the cluster using Helm.
 This will manage the lifecycle of the runner pods.

-4. Configure ARC to use the new "RunnerSets" CRD which enables autoscaling of runners based on job demand.[9]
+4. Configure ARC to use the new "RunnerSets" CRD which enables autoscaling of runners based on job demand.
 Specify min/max replicas and scale-down delays.

-5. Create a container image for the runner that includes any required dependencies like Docker, Java, etc. Use multi-stage builds to minimize image size.[10]
+5. Create a container image for the runner that includes any required dependencies like Docker, Java, etc. Use multi-stage builds to minimize image size.

-6. Configure the runner image to disable automatic updates to have control over when new versions are deployed.[16]
+6. Configure the runner image to disable automatic updates to have control over when new versions are deployed.

 7. Deploy the runner image to a container registry like Amazon ECR that the cluster has access to pull from.

-8. Create a "RunnerDeployment" manifest to instruct ARC to provision runner pods using the custom container image.[4]
+8. Create a "RunnerDeployment" manifest to instruct ARC to provision runner pods using the custom container image

-9. Set up a cache server like Redis in the cluster to persist the runner's package and build caches across pods.[12]
+9. Set up a cache server like Redis in the cluster to persist the runner's package and build caches across pods.
 Configure this in the runner deployment.

-10. Configure your GitHub Actions workflows to use the self-hosted runners by specifying the labels defined on the runner deployment.[4]
+10. Configure your GitHub Actions workflows to use the self-hosted runners by specifying the labels defined on the runner deployment.

-11. Set up monitoring and alerts on key metrics like job queue time, runner utilization, and cache hit rates to help guide scaling decisions.[14]
+11. Set up monitoring and alerts on key metrics like job queue time, runner utilization, and cache hit rates to help guide scaling decisions.

-12. Implement a system to clean up orphaned runners that are no longer needed by ARC due to scale-in events to avoid hitting registration limits.[6]
+12. Implement a system to clean up orphaned runners that are no longer needed by ARC due to scale-in events to avoid hitting registration limits.

 By leveraging Kubernetes and the actions-runner-controller, you can achieve a scalable and cost-effective solution for hosting GitHub runners compared to statically provisioned EC2 instances.
-The ability to automatically scale the runners and use spot instances for the worker nodes provides flexibility in resource management and helps optimize costs.[1][2][11]
+The ability to automatically scale the runners and use spot instances for the worker nodes provides flexibility in resource management and helps optimize costs.

-Persisting the runner's cache across pods speeds up job execution by avoiding the need to re-download packages and re-build artifacts on each run.[7][12]
+Persisting the runner's cache across pods speeds up job execution by avoiding the need to re-download packages and re-build artifacts on each run.
 This further reduces billable Actions minutes.